Leica M8 versus Leica CL

 - More modern: Reflects 11 years and 2 months of technical progress since the M8 launch.

 If the count of individual advantages (bullet points above) is taken as a guide, the CL is the clear winner of the contest (11 : 2 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the M8 and the CL in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.